 The centre piece of the 2016 Festival will be a very special day featuring two wonderful concerts at the Assembly Hall Theatre on Sunday 9th October:

-At 7.00 pm A Festival Gala Concert with the Grammy Award winning City of London Sinfonia in "A Celebration of Mozart”.
 We are thrilled that one of the world’s greatest clarinetists Michael Collins will play Mozart’s much-loved Clarinet Concerto as well as conduct the CLS.
 Mozart’s Piano Concerto No 1 will give us an opportunity to hear the brilliant playing of rising-star Irish pianist Michael McHale who now excites audiences in leading concert halls around the world.
 And delightful touches of Mozart opera, including an aria with Opera North soprano Jeni Bern, will round off what will be an enchanting celebration of Mozart’s heavenly music.

-On Thursday 13th October at 8pm the Festival continues with world-class chamber music at Tunbridge Wells’ beautiful King Charles the Martyr Church when the internationally celebrated Schubert Ensemble returns to delight us with piano quintets by Bruch and Schumann as well as a short piano quartet by Piers Hellewell to celebrate the composer’s 60th Birthday.
-There will be a special Festival reception ahead of this concert in an adjacent location so look out for more details here.
+On Thursday 13th October at 7.30pm the Festival continues with world-class chamber music at Tunbridge Wells’ beautiful King Charles the Martyr Church when the internationally celebrated Schubert Ensemble returns to delight us with piano quintets by Bruch and Schumann as well as a short piano quartet by Piers Hellewell to celebrate the composer’s 60th Birthday.
+There will be a special Festival Reception ahead of this concert in an adjacent location so look out for more details here.

 The 2016 Music Festival will also hold a Flute Master Class led by Professor Karen Jones of the Royal Academy of Music (Karen is one of Europe’s most admired flute soloists); and, in the centenary year of Yehudi Menuhin’s birth, celebrated Film Director Tony Palmer will show his award-winning and heart-rending film MENUHIN – A Family Portrait..